trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Measuring the bird's body.
-(Photo: Filippo Bertoni/MfN.
+(Image: Filippo Bertoni/MfN.
 All rights reserved.)_
 A data sheet is prepared for each animal, onto which information has been entered about materials, techniques, some key information about the bird, and the date of preparation.

 </figcaption>